LogtalkDotOrg/logtalk3/README.md

 The reference and user manuals and the tutorial are provided in XHTML format and can be found in the `manuals` directory.
-PDF versions of the reference and user manualscan be downloaded from the Logtalk web site.
+PDF versions of the reference and user manuals can be downloaded from the Logtalk web site.

 The file `RELEASE_NOTES.txt` contains descriptions of all Logtalk updates since the first public version.
 Read it carefully if you have been using a